rin67630/Soft-Power-MPPT/Software/Final adjustments.md

 - Move the slider to the right maximum and take notice of the voltage in in the aO_Parameters of the configuration (#define INJ_HP_MAX  15280).

+Reconnect you battery.

-You can then recompile the programm to take the new adjustments in account and enjoy your Soft-Power-MPPT. device.
+You can then recompile the programm to take the new adjustments in account and enjoy your Soft-Power-MPPT. device. your Soft-Power is now adjusted and ready to use.

+Enjoy!